musevlt/mpdaf/doc/pixtable.rst

 to convert the slicer number between various numbering schemes.

-Read a pixtable, display informations and extract a smaller pixtable centered around an object
+Read a pixtable, display information and extract a smaller pixtable centered around an object
 ==============================================================================================

 Preliminary imports::